Laser Synchronisation Over One Hundred Kilometers With Stability at Picosecond Scale: The test setup

 The power spectral density of phase noise is measured with a NoiseXT DNA-400M Digital Noise Analyzer (DNA).
 Its bandwidth is limited to 400~MHz, so only microwave signals at $F_0$ are measured.
-Several measurements are performed: (i) the free-running laser output without the amplifier after the photodiode; (ii) the output of the SIC at $F_0$; (iii) the output of the laser, locked on the SIC, measured with respect to the SIC reference at $F_0$; (iv) the output of the laser, locked on the SIC, measured with respect to the SMB reference at $F_0$.
+Several measurements are performed: (i) the free-running laser output without the amplifier after the photodiode; (ii) the output of the SIC at $F_0$; (iii) the output of the laser locked on the SIC, measured with respect to the SIC reference at $F_0$; (iv) the output of the laser, locked on the SIC, measured with respect to the SMB reference at $F_0$.
 The results are shown in Fig.~\ref{fig:PNPSD}.
-The computed integrated phase noise is 1.4 ps RMS over the measurement range.
+The computed integrated phase noise for (iv) is 1.4 ps RMS over the measurement range.
 We note the excellent consistency of the measurement of the locked laser onto the SIC, the SIC output, and the added technical noise by the laser/SIC loop.
-We have checked that the phase noise of the free running laser measured after the splitter follows the curve (iii) above 50~Hz.
+We have checked that the phase noise of the free-running laser measured after the splitter follows the curve (iii) above 50~Hz.
 It results in an apparent degradation of the exquisite laser phase noise due to the measurement chain rather than a genuine degradation of the laser phase noise.
 A measurement of the laser phase noise in the optical domain is necessary to conclude on this aspect, which is out of the scope of this proof of concept paper.
 These results state the current performance of the system.
 It has been reproduced with an E5052A SSA from Agilent.
-These results were obtained with a 10~m long fibre link between the MIB and SIC boards.
-We observe no modification of the power spectral density of residual phase noise when replacing it with a 5~km and 50~km fibre link because the deviation frequency range is limited to 1~Hz at low frequency.
-The use of a 100~km fibre link however exhibibits two differences.
+These results were obtained with a 10~m long fiber link between the MIB and SIB boards.
+As can be seen in Fig.~\ref{fig:longfiber}, we observe no modification of the power spectral density of residual phase noise when replacing it with a 5~km and 50~km fiber link because the deviation frequency range is limited to 1~Hz at low frequency.
+However, the use of a 100~km fiber link exhibits two differences.
 At low deviation frequencies, around 1~Hz, the system seems slightly less stable.
-It might be due to the addition of an optical amplifier in the middle point of the fibre to allow enough signal to reach the transceivers.
+It might be due to the addition of an optical amplifier at the midpoint of the fiber to allow enough signal to reach the transceivers.
 Above 300~Hz a modification of the phase noise spectral density is observed.
-This confirms the assumption that this part of the spectrum is rather dominated by technical noises, as amplifiers were added on both outputs of the 50 ohm splitter.
-The result is shown in Fig.~\ref{fig:longfibre}.
-The modified Allan deviation is measured to be approximately $3.1\times10^{-12}$ at 1~s with a regular $\tau^{-1}$ decay for the laser synchronized to the SIC, measured relative to the SMB reference, as shown in Fig.\ref{fig:allan}.
-A departure of the allan deviation on timescales of about 10~s is observed for the 100~km fibre link (including the fibre amplifier), compared to other measurements.
+This confirms the assumption that this part of the spectrum is rather dominated by technical noise, as amplifiers were added on both outputs of the 50 ohm splitter.
+The overlapped Allan deviation is measured to be approximately $3.1\times10^{-12}$ at 1~s with a regular $\tau^{-1}$ decay for the laser synchronized to the SIC, measured relative to the SMB reference, as shown in Fig.~\ref{fig:allan}.
+A departure of the Allan deviation on timescales of about 10~s is observed for the 100~km fiber link (including the fiber amplifier), compared to other measurements.
 This effect is left for further investigations.